Teaching Beyond the Gender Binary in the University Classroom

 Other gender affirming practices include:

-- Only call roll or read the class roster aloud after providing students with an opportunity to share their requested name and pronouns, and what they care to disclose to the class.
+- Only call roll or read the class roster aloud after providing students with an opportunity to share with you the name and pronouns that they use and those they want you to use in the class.

-- Allow students to self-identify the name and pronouns they prefer.
+- Allow students to self-identify their name and pronouns.
+Remind students that they can indicate their pronouns on YES.

-- Set a tone of respect the first day of class as part of the course expectations and connect this discussion with honoring one another’s requested names and pronouns.
+- Set a tone of respect the first day of class as part of the course expectations and connect this discussion with honoring one another’s names and pronouns.
+Model this by including your name and pronouns with the class on the first day.

 - Acknowledge when you’ve made a mistake about someone’s pronoun and correct yourself.

-- Honor students’ requested names in all university settings including (but not limited to): office hours, classroom, student group meetings, or when speaking with other faculty or staff.
+- When/if you have obtained such consent, honor students’ names and pronouns in all university settings including (but not limited to): office hours, classroom, student group meetings, or when speaking with other faculty or staff, unless the student indicates settings in which they would like you to use a different name or pronoun.

-- Do not ask personal questions of gender non-conforming people that you would not ask of others.
-Such questions include inquiries about a gender non-conforming person’s body, medical care, former name, why or how they knew they were gender non-conforming, their sexual orientation or practices, their family’s reaction to their gender identity, or any other questions that are irrelevant to the classroom context unless the student explicitly invites these questions or voluntarily offers this information.
+Do not ask personal questions of transgender and/or non-binary people that you would not ask of others.
+Such questions include inquiries about the person’s body or body parts, medical care, former name, why or how they knew they were transgender and/or non-binary, their sexual orientation or practices, their family’s reaction to their gender identity, or any other questions that are irrelevant to the classroom context unless the student explicitly invites these questions or voluntarily offers this information.

 Implementing Gender-Inclusive Pedagogical Practices

 The Gender Inclusivity Task Force at Vanderbilt recently developed a gender pronoun poster which provides information on gender pronoun usage and proactive ways for instructors to affirm Vanderbilt’s commitment to gender inclusion.
-This poster includes a set of terms that are common in the current context, however students’ gender identities are personal and can be fluid.
+This poster includes a set of terms that are common in the current context; however, students’ gender identities are personal and can be fluid.
 As such, this poster is meant to serve as a guide, not a definitive list of gender pronouns.
-The Vanderbilt English Language Center has produced a supplement to this pronoun guide that may be of special interest to foreign-born students, faculty, and staff.
+The Vanderbilt English Language Center has produced a supplement to this pronoun guide that may be of special interest to international students, faculty, and staff.

 These strategies include: